orville-wright/ticker_data/README.md

   * They also enforce javascript=ON & also do highly paranoia JS testing early in the webpage setup.
 They are also
   * extremly paranoid about Robot scrapers & forcefully check for these early.
 I havent hacked arround these yet.

-Data is packaged into multipel formats...
+Data is packaged into multiple formats...
 1. Pandas Data Frames
 2. Numpy arrays
 3. Native pythons DICT's {}